The Boss Baby: Plot

-In the 1970s, Tim Templeton, a creative seven-and-a-half-year-old, is taken aback when his new baby brother, Boss Baby, legally named Theodore Lindsey Templeton, arrives.
-Baby wears a suit and tie and acts like a normal baby around parents and adults, but walks and talks like an adult when parents are absent.
-One day, Baby holds a staff meeting with other infants, under the guise of a neighborhood play date.
+Tim Templeton, a imaginative 7-year-old boy, is taken aback when his new baby brother, known as "the Boss Baby", arrives.
+Baby wears a suit and tie and acts like a normal baby around parents, but acts like an adult when parents are absent.
+Tim catches him one night and Baby tells him that he needs to make way for the next generation and stay out of his way.
+The next day, Baby holds a staff meeting with five other infants, under the guise of a neighborhood play date.
 Tim attempts to record them on a tape before Baby and his cronies spot and chase him, resulting in it being destroyed.
-With no evidence to support him, Tim is grounded for three weeks for trying to get rid of Baby and is ordered to stay in the house with him until he learns to get along, much to both of their dismay.
+With no evidence to support him, Tim is grounded for trying to get rid of Baby and is ordered to stay in the house with him until he learns to get along, much to both of their dismay.

 Later, Baby reveals the truth as to why he is in his house and where he comes from.
 He and Tim suck a special pacifier that allows them to see Baby Corp, where babies come from.
 Most babies go to families, but those unresponsive to tickling are sent to management, where they are given a special baby formula that allows them to think and behave like adults while remaining young forever.
-Baby explains he is on a special mission to investigate the declining love for babies due to puppies, and came to the Templetons as Tim's parents work for Puppy Co.
-Once his mission is done, he will leave.
-However, the boys hear Baby's boss threatening to fire him if he fails, which would mean Baby would have to stay and grow up with the Templeton family.
+Baby explains he is on a special mission to investigate the declining love for babies due to puppies, which is why he came to the Templetons as Tim's parents work for Puppy Co, and he will leave once his mission is done.
+Once he does, he will get a promotion to CEO.
+However, the boys hear Baby's boss threatening to fire him if he fails, which would mean Baby would have to stay, have his formula taken away, slowly turn into a normal baby, and grow up with the Templeton family.
 Tim and Baby team up to prevent this.